TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 Windows or macOS based machines, the provided project may have disabled extensions in the 'php.ini' that should be by default enabled, so please check the configuration before you run any project.

-&nbsp;&nbsp;&nbsp;&nbsp;Do not forget to look both at your CLI and Web configuration file content.
+&nbsp;&nbsp;&nbsp;&nbsp;Do not forget to look both at your CLI and Web configuration files.
 Most official Docker images come pre-configured as they should, but sometimes certain extensions are faulty because of the chosen distribution or operating system library version.
 The framework is developed to correctly support all algorithms under both x86 and 64x machines.
 In addition, it correctly processed Unicode information, but keep in mind that older versions